TM-ARUN/Blood-Donation/README.md

-# Blood-Donation
+# Blood donation portal for an organization
-Blood donation portal for an organization
+Blood Donation Management System - Documentation
-Blood Donation Management System - Documentation Overview
+# Overview
 This Django-based web application is designed to manage blood donation activities for organizations, hospitals, and donors.
 The system provides role-based access control with different functionalities for administrators, superusers, privileged users, and regular users.

-Features
+# Features
 User Roles and Access Control
 Admin: Manages organizations and superusers